 Finally, assemble the coffee cake following this layering rule:

-spread the leftover cake batter, it’s ok if it mix up with some of the bottom layer streusel
+- Spread the leftover cake batter.
+It’s ok if it mixes up with some of the bottom layer streusels.

 How to store your streusel coffee cake?